 Torres Vedras

-This year, the most famous and popular Carnival in the Lisbon district, the Torres Vedras Carnival, celebrates its 101st anniversary, once again accompanied by masked groups, bands, cabeçudos and, of course, the famous matrafonas.
+This year, the most famous and popular Carnival in the Lisbon district, the Torres Vedras Carnival celebrates the 50th anniversary of April 25, once again accompanied by masked groups, bands, cabeçudos and, of course, the famous matrafonas.

 Address: streets in the center of Torres Vedras